Best Time Ever with Neil Patrick Harris: Opening

 As the show's main intro plays, the episode's guest announcer reviews what will happen in this week's episode.
 After the intro finishes, the camera focuses on the guest announcer, who introduces themselves and usually gives a little information about themselves.
-Then, the announcer introduces Neil as he goes through a sign titled "Best Suit Ever", which dresses him up in his suit, before coming out.
-Neil then has a brief talk, which includes re-introducing himself, re-introducing the announcer, and information about the current week's happenings.
+Then, the announcer introduces Harris as he goes through a sign titled "Best Suit Ever", which dresses him up in his suit, before coming out.
+Harris then has a brief talk, which includes re-introducing himself, re-introducing the announcer, and information about the current week's happenings.